Getting Python Types Right with RightTyper: Evaluation

 \subsection{[RQ2] Runtime Performance}

-To evaluate \systemname{}’s runtime performance, we measure the time it requires to collect type information while running a suite of benchmark applications, normalized against each application's baseline runtime.
-We perform the same measurements for two existing dynamic type inference tools: MonkeyType and PyAnnotate.
-All tools are executed with their default configurations.
+To evaluate \righttyper{}’s runtime performance, we measure the time it requires to collect type information while running a suite of benchmark applications, normalized against each application's baseline runtime.
+We perform the same measurements for two existing dynamic type inference tools, MonkeyType and PyAnnotate; given the limited number of available dynamic inference tools, we include PyAnnotate.
+We execute all tools with their default configurations.